Home

 Another source to take into serious consideration would be your local plumbing supply store.

-They are usually manned by professionals who have and know about the equipment to help you lay out an irrigation design tailored to your particular garden and its needs.
+They are usually manned by professionals who have the knowledge and the equipment to help you lay out an irrigation design tailored to your particular garden and its needs.